 I am a Hoover Fellow at Stanford University’s Hoover Institution.

 My research primarily focuses on the formation and realignment of political coalitions in the United States.
 I am particularly interested in understanding how structural economic change, political geography, and social arrangements influence political attitudes and behavior.
-In ongoing work, I address these questions in the context of the political realignment across educational attainment levels.
 In my methodological work, I develop methods to understand elections, to connect theory to measurement, and to improve measurement of public opinion using increasingly non-representative survey data.

-My research is published in journals including the American Political Science Review, the Journal of Politics, Political Science Research and Methods, and Political Analysis.
+My research is published in journals including the American Political Science Review, the Journal of Politics, and Political Analysis.
 My work has been covered in major news outlets such as the New York Times, the The Washington Post, the Economist, the Atlantic, and others.

 My teaching experience includes undergraduate courses on survey research methods, data science, and political geography, and a graduate course on American political institutions.